Rhoda Roberts: Personal life

-Roberts' twin sister Lois, a hairdresser, was involved in a car accident around 1970, aged 20, and received severe brain damage.
+Roberts's twin sister Lois, a hairdresser, was involved in a car accident around 1980, aged 20, and received severe brain damage.
 In July 1998, aged 38, Lois went missing, after being seen getting into a white car while hitchhiking near Nimbin.
 Police were dismissive and would not file a missing person's report when her family went to them within two days.
 Her body was found in Whian Whian State Conservation Area six months later.
 Investigators believe that she was held captive for around 10 days, and tortured and sexually abused before being murdered.
-The crime was still unsolved as of 2024, and the trauma has continued to affect the family.
+The crime was still unsolved as of 2024, and the trauma continued to affect the family.
 Ivan Sen made a documentary film about the event and the grief of the family, called A Sister's Love.
 The film was screened in Lismore and aired on ABC TV in 2007.

-Roberts has three children, the eldest being her twin sister's biological daughter, Emily, whom she raised from birth.
+Lois left a daughter, Emily.

-Roberts married actor Bill Hunter in 1993 and they lived together and raised Emily together until around 1999, when he suddenly announced that he wanted to leave the marriage.
-She did not know why until he visited her shortly before his death from liver cancer in 2011 and told her that he did not want her to have to nurse him.
+In 1993, Roberts married actor Bill Hunter, and they lived together and raised Emily together from the time she was born.
+Around 1999 he suddenly announced that he wanted to leave the marriage.
+Roberts did not know why until he visited her shortly before his death from liver cancer in 2011, when he told her that he had not wanted her to have to nurse him during his illness.
 They did not, however, get divorced.

-Her later partner is Steven Field, a landscape designer and stonemason whom she met around the time of her sister's disappearance, and he stepped in as stepfather to Emily.
-They had two children together, Jack and Sarah.
-As of 2019 they were building a home at Jacky Bulbin Flats, in Bundjalung country.
+Her later partner was Steven Field, a landscape designer and stonemason whom she met around the time of her sister's disappearance, and he stepped in as stepfather to Emily.
+They also had two children together.
+In 2019 they built a home at Jacky Bulbin Flats, in Bundjalung country.
 Roberts intended to hold a number of "women-only cultural retreats" in places across the Northern Rivers.

-Roberts also had a cousin called Frank, who was a champion boxer.
+Roberts had a cousin called Frank, who was a champion boxer.
 There were a number of other boxers in the Roberts family, and the Robertses became known as "the fighting family of Lismore".
+As well as her family, people she has cited as her major influences include Djon Mundine, Oodgeroo Noonuccal, Lowitja O'Donoghue, Lydia Miller, and Peter Noble (producer of the Boomerang Festival).